Swiss safe harbor interest rates

 The Swiss tax authorities will accept a deviation from the Swiss safe harbor rates if the taxpayer can demonstrate that the interest rate applied is an arm's length interest rate based on the following:

-- Borrower's credit rating (CR).
+- Borrower's CR

-- Benchmark analysis based on the CR and the loan terms and conditions.
+- Benchmark analysis based on the CR and the loan terms and conditions

 Higher interest rates supported by a transfer pricing analysis allow Swiss entities to charge more interest to their related parties, and if the related party is located in a jurisdiction with a higher tax rate than Switzerland, it will generate tax savings for the Group.